 Imagine you have a web page with an image of a kitten and a tracking pixel code element, both flagged for lacking ALT text.
 DubBot will now allow you to simply ignore the alt text error for the tracking pixel code across all pages within your site while still reporting the problem with the kitten image’s ALT text.

 First, you will need to select which instance of the reported error you want to ignore by scrolling through the issue selector.

 As you scroll, you will notice an increased focus visibility as each issue is selected.

 After selecting the appropriate issue, a site administrator or manager will now see the following options in the Actions dropdown :

 Ignore on this Site

 Users who do not have administrative access will only see the option 'See all Pages with this issue type'.

 Resolve Issue is now Refresh Content

-To help minimize user confusion we have renamed and expanded access for all users to the Refresh Content button at the top of a page.
+To help minimize user confusion, we have renamed and expanded access for all users to the Refresh Content button at the top of a page.
 This was formerly the Crawl button.

 Users now have the ability to get more immediate feedback on whether an issue was actually fixed by the edit they pushed to their web server.
-They don't have to wait on the next full site crawl.
+They don't have to wait for the next full site crawl.